RyanRTJJ/ryan-rtjj.github.io/_posts/2025-10-09-multi-layer-latent-spaces.md

 ## Back Propagating to $\alpha$-space

 The key question we are trying to figure out now is: if we wanted to activate feature $i$ in $h$, where in $\alpha$-space must we be?
 To derive algorithms that'll allow us to compute this, let's walk through a simple example.
 Instead of modulating between spaces of 2 and 5 dimensions respectively, we'll scale it down to 2 and 3 dimensions, so that we can visualize all the spaces.
-Suppose we learnt a matrix $U$ containing columns (features $U_1$, $U_2$, $U_3$) that are regularly spaced apart in a wheel, and a $b_U$ vector that is essentially a small negative constant vector.
+Suppose we learnt a matrix $U$ containing columns (features $U_1$, $U_2$, $U_3$) that are regularly spaced apart in a wheel, and a $b_U$ vector that is essentially a small negative constant vector ($\mathbf{-0.5}$).
 Our $\beta$-space would like this (with the columns of $U$ plotted):

 <img src = "../../images/multi_layer_space/beta_space_3_features.png" alt="beta-space with U1, U2, U3" width="100%">
 *Beta-space with U1, U2, U3*